gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 >**Notes:**The `yoursubdomain` part of `yoursubdomain.gigadb.host` needs to be replaced by string unique that indicates ownership environment.
 E.g: `rm-staging.gigadb.host` or `peter-live.gigadb.host`
+More info about domains can be found in the "Associate DNS records to EIPs for accessing endpoint on staging and on live servers" section of [docs/SETUP_PROVISIONING.md](SETUP_PROVISIONING.md)

 #### examples: